-We recruit and train doctors, and those from disciplines other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective public health specialists.
+We recruit and train doctors, and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective public health specialists.

 For more than 40 years, the Faculty of Public Health has been at the forefront of the development and transformation of the Public Health profession.
 The Oxford School of Public Health oversees all aspects of training in Public Health with Health Education England Thames Valley.
-The Local Education and Training Board for Thames Valley encompasses Oxfordshire, Berkshire and Buckinghamshire, including Milton Keynes.
+Health Education England Thames Valley encompasses Oxfordshire, Berkshire and Buckinghamshire, including Milton Keynes.
 Overall coordination and management of the programme is provided by Dr Jill Morris, Training Programme Director and Associate Head of School.

 - explicit deanery-wide standards for training are adopted and reviewed annually;

 - the training provided in all training locations is appraised periodically;

 - the progress of all registrars is reviewed in a systematic and constructive manner annually;

 - trainers are provided with appropriate support and continuing education;

 - registrars are able to attend a formal academic course at Oxford University.